Functional Digestive Health Testing

 There are several key markers to look for to check for normal bile flow, including:

 High Alkaline Phosphatase: Alkaline phosphatase is a liver enzyme that is made by the mucosal cells that line the bile system of the liver and helps normal bile flow.
 High alkaline phosphatase is one of the most sensitive markers for sluggish gallbladder or gallstones.
-If you see this elevated (over 95) and high bilirubin and liver enzymes then think liver and gallbladder problems.
+If you see this elevated (over 95) and high bilirubin and liver enzymes then think of liver and gallbladder problems.

 High AST, ALT & GGT: Alanine aminotransferase (AST) is a liver enzyme.
 When the liver is stressed these enzymes go up.
 If you have a sluggish gall bladder you may present with elevated AST levels.
 Normal levels are between 10 and 26 IU/L. Aspartate transaminase (ALT) is an enzyme present in the liver that spills out during times of increased liver stress.

-If you have a sluggish gall bladder may present with elevated ALT, AST and GGT levels.
+If you have a sluggish gall bladder may present with elevated ALT, AST, and GGT levels.
 Normal levels are between 10 and 26 IU/L. Gamma-Glutamyl Transpeptidase (GGT) is an enzyme in the liver, pancreas, and kidneys.
 It is elevated in all forms of liver disease and functionally increased due to alcoholism and/or sluggish gallbladder or gallstone obstruction.
 Normal levels are between 10 and 26 IU/L. Levels lower than 10 IU/L can be an indication of a vitamin B6 deficiency.

-High Bilirubin: High bilirubin is the byproduct of hemolysis (RBC destruction) and the result of the breakdown of hemoglobin.
+High Bilirubin: High Bilirubin is the byproduct of hemolysis (RBC destruction) and the result of the breakdown of hemoglobin.
 Bilirubin is excreted in bile and urine, and elevated levels may indicate certain diseases.

 High conjugated bilirubin and elevated liver enzymes may indicate gallbladder problems.
 High unconjugated bilirubin may be caused by a spleen disorder or hemolytic anemia.